wichert/k8s-sentry/README.md

 There are two alternatives implementations:

 * [getsentry/sentry-kubernetes](https://github.com/getsentry/sentry-kubernetes): The official Sentry kubernetes reporter.
 This is not actively maintained and suffers from a [major memory leak](https://github.com/getsentry/sentry-kubernetes/issues/7).
 * [stevelacy/go-sentry-kubernetes](https://github.com/stevelacy/go-sentry-kubernetes): An alternative go implementation.
-This works well, but includes very little information in Sentry reports.
+This watches for Pod status changes only.
+This causes it to several event types (missing volumes, ingress errors, etc.).

+*k8s-sentry* watches for several things:

+* All warning and error events
+* Pod containers terminating with a non-zero exit code
+* Pods failing completely

 ## Deployment

-See [deploy](deploy/) for Kubernetes manifests.
+See [deploy](deploy/) for Kubernetes manifests and installation instructions.

 ## Configuration